-96 Collondrez v.
+97 Collondrez v.
 City of Rio Vista, 61 Cal.
 App.
-5th 1039 (1 Dist.
-2021), review denied (June 30, 2021) (court held that the city manager's decision in favor of an officer's termination following a pre-discipline Skelly meeting constituted a sustained finding of dishonesty, even though the officer's subsequent administrative arbitration was not completed because the officer resigned as part of a settlement with the city).
+5th 1039 (2021), review denied (June 30, 2021) (court held that the city manager's decision in favor of an officer's termination following a pre-discipline Skelly meeting constituted a sustained finding of dishonesty, even though the officer's subsequent administrative arbitration was not completed because the officer resigned as part of a settlement with the city).

-97 Becerra v.
+98 Becerra v.
 Superior Court of City & Cty. of San Francisco, 44 Cal.
 App.
-5th 897 (1 Dist.
-2020) review denied (May 13, 2020).
+5th 897 (2020) review denied (May 13, 2020).

-98 Ventura County Deputy Sheriffs' Assn v.
+99 Ventura County Deputy Sheriffs' Assn v.
 Cty. of Ventura, 61 Cal.
 App.
-5th 585, 590, 594 (2 Dist.
-2021); Walnut Creek Police Officers' Assn v.
+5th 585, 590, 594 (2021); Walnut Creek Police Officers' Assn v.
 City of Walnut Creek, 33 Cal.
 App.
 5th 940, 941-942 (1 Dist.
 2019).

-99 Becerra, 44 Cal.
+100 Becerra, 44 Cal.
 App.
 5th at 927-929.

-Further, as of July 1, 2019, the Act requires an agency to disclose audio and video recordings that relate to a "critical incident."
-A recording relates to a critical incident if it depicts an incident involving the discharge of a firearm at a person by a peace officer or custodial officer; or an incident in which the use of force by a peace officer or custodial officer resulted in death or great bodily injury.100
+incident if it depicts an incident involving the discharge of a firearm at a person by a peace officer or custodial officer; or an incident in which the use of force by a peace officer or custodial officer resulted in death or great bodily injury.101

-Additionally, recent legislation has imposed requirements on law enforcement agencies to make available online all current standards, policies, practices, operating procedures, and education and training materials that would otherwise be available to the public if a request was made pursuant to the Public Records Act.101
+Additionally, recent legislation has imposed requirements on law enforcement agencies to make available online all current standards, policies, practices, operating procedures, and education and training materials that would otherwise be available to the public if a request was made pursuant to the Public Records Act.102